DETAILED ACTION

 Regarding claim 16, Stodulka discloses the blade of claim 15.
 Stodulka further discloses wherein the notch formation protrudes into the through passageway of the blade (fig. 2).

 Regarding claim 19, Stodulka discloses (see abstract; pgs.
 1-3; figs. 1-2) a cutting device (figs. 1-2) for the preparation of a circular corneal graft for endothelial keratoplasty (pg.
-1, field of technology), the device comprising a trephine blade (fig. 2) having a circular cutting edge (2, note cutting edge 2 formed on end of tubular body 1a, which is considered to be circular such that the cutting edge 2 is considered to be circular, further note broadest reasonable interpretation of the term ‘circular’ is defined as “round” or “of or relating to a circle” (see Merriam-Webster dictionary definition), such that tubular body 1a is considered to be round or having a shape relating to a circle, therefore meeting the claimed limitation, pg.
-2 ‘Example’; fig. 2) at one end of a circular peripheral side wall of the blade (cutting edge 2 formed at one end of peripheral side wall of tubular body) and extending around the peripheral side wall for cutting a circumferential perimeter of the corneal graft from donor corneal tissue (considered to extend around the side wall, note notches 2a are on the periphery of cutting edge 2, such that cutting edge 2 is considered to provide a circumferential perimeter of tissue), the circular cutting edge incorporating an asymmetric notch formation (at least one notch 2a) for cutting a correspondingly shaped asymmetric notch in the circumferential perimeter of the corneal graft (marks donor membrane, pg.
-2) to indicate correct orientation of the corneal graft in said endothelial keratoplasty (uniquely distinguishes edges of graft, pg.
+1, field of technology), the device comprising a trephine blade (fig. 2) having a cutting edge (2, pg.
+2 ‘Example’; fig. 2) at the distal end of the blade (fig. 2), the cutting edge having a circular perimeter (perimeter of cutting edge 2 considered to be circular, as cutting edge 2 extends in a circular shape as depicted in fig. 2, and broadest reasonable interpretation of the term ‘circular’ is defined as “round” or “of or relating to a circle” according to the Merriam-Webster dictionary definition, such that cutting edge 2 is considered to have a perimeter relating to a circle, further note this appears consistent with fig. 2 of the instant spec., depicting the perimeter of the cutting edge as circular and also incorporating a notch which is not circular) with an asymmetric notch formation (at least one notch 2a) extending inwardly toward a longitudinal axis of the blade (annotated fig. 2), wherein the cutting edge is configured for cutting a correspondingly shaped asymmetric notch in the circumferential perimeter of the corneal graft (marks donor membrane, pg.
+2) and indicating correct orientation of the corneal graft in said endothelial keratoplasty (uniquely distinguishes edges of graft, pg.
 2), the blade being retained by the device for the cutting of the donor corneal tissue by the blade (depicted in fig. 1).

 Regarding claim 22, Stodulka discloses the device of claim 19.
 Stodulka further discloses the device being a punch (device depicted in fig. 1 considered to be a punch, cuts and marks tissue and incorporates a vacuum for tissue fixation, pg.
 2).